gangmuk/gangmuk.github.io/_posts/2025-05-14-hidden-performance-killer.md

 The culprit?
 A single line of code: `await asyncio.gather(*tasks)`.

 This is the story of a mysterious performance bottleneck at the intersection of two popular Python concurrency models: asyncio and ThreadPoolExecutor.
-I'll walk you through my debugging journey, explain the fundamental mismatch between these models, and share concrete solutions with benchmark results.

 ## The Mystery: Fast Predictions, Slow Responses